 3. Do you have the option to listen to calls?

-A good answering service should provide you with the option to listen to the calls that your answering service is handling.
+A good telephone answering service should provide you with the option to listen to the calls that your answering service is handling.
 By listening to random calls, you can ensure that your callers are receiving the customer service and compassion that you want for them.

-Listening to calls is also helpful for when a customer has a complaint.
+Listening to calls is also helpful when a customer has a complaint.
 Even though you were not on the phone with them, you should still have the opportunity to understand how your company was represented.

-4. What is their quality assurance?
+4. What is their quality assurance process?

 Quality assurance in an answering service is very important.
 Your answering service could serve as the first impression on your customers.
 With this in mind, you want to ensure that your answering service values quality assurance.
 Here at Dexcomm, our premium services guarantee that your customers will engage with a caller who represents your business in a manner that you and your employees would.
-When a Dexcomm operator answers for your company, they are an employee of yours, ready to accuratley represent the values and proffesionalism of your business.
+When a Dexcomm operator answers for your company, they are an employee of yours, ready to accurately represent the values and professionalism of your business.

-5. How do your customers like dealing with them ?
+5. How do your customers like dealing with them?

 6. Can they integrate with your business CRM software?